Severson-Group/AMDC-Hardware/docs/Analog.md

 Each analog input to the ADC is configured as a pseudo-differential bipolar signal.
 Its positive input signal is the single-ended LPF output that can swing between 0.048V and 4.048V, and its negative input signal is at _V_<sub>REF</sub> = 2.048V, resulting in a differential input span of ±2V that is digitized by ADC.

 The ADC has a digital serial data output for each analog input (8 digital outputs in total).
 The output signals use 1.8V logic and are directly connected to the PicoZed.
-Three aditional digital signals (`ADC CNV`, `ADC SCK` and `ADC CLKOUT`) are used by the AMDC to manage the signal conversion process.
+Three additional digital signals (`ADC_CNV`, `ADC_SCK` and `ADC_CLKOUT`) are used by the AMDC to manage the signal conversion process.

 To view the mapping between the AMDC schematic labels, PicoZed pins, and Zynq-7000 balls used in Vivado, take a look at the analog section of the [pin mapping document](RevD-PinMapping.md#analog).